Studying at LUT: What will that cost me?

 A 30-day student bus pass for the city of Lappeenranta will cost you € 42, one way student value tickets are € 1.60.
 If you use a bike often you’ll spend less, but cycling might not be an option in winter.
 Speaking of exercise, a gym pass for the university gym only costs € 25 for half a year.

 At LUT, students rarely have to buy books.
 Most of the time, all study content is available through provided study materials and otherwise you can find most books in the LUT academic libraries.
 If you don’t have to pay a tuition fee, the only mandatory fees are the student union fee, which was € 74 for academic year, and the student healthcare services (FSHS) fee, which was € 35.80 per term, € 71.60 for the whole year.

 All students are entitled to a Frank card which will give you discounts in a lot of different shops.
 The digital frank card is free, you can also buy a physical card.

 Tuition fees & health insurance

-If you are a citizen from the European Union (EU), the European Economic Area (EEA) or Switzerland, you won’t need to pay a tuition fee.
-If you’re from another country however, you do need to pay tuition.
-Fortunately, there are a decent amount of scholarships available, more about that in a bit.
-The current tuition fees can also be found in the Cost & Financing possibilities link below, under the overview document.
+If you are a citizen from the European Union (EU), the European Economic Area (EEA) or Switzerland, you will not be required to pay a tuition fee.
+If you’re from another country however, you do need to pay a tuition fee.

 LOAS student housing lappeenranta: https://www.loas.fi/en